Top ARKit app Skrite adds teleportation to its AR messenger

 Ever since Pokémon Go popularized augmented reality apps, developers have been trying to build the “next big thing.”

-The most popular free-to-use app using Apple’s ARKit right now, according to data from SensorTower, is Skrite, and today Skrite Labs has announced the addition of a new feature that lets its users virtually teleport to locations around the world.
+The most popular free-to-use app using Apple’s ARKit right now is Skrite, according to data from SensorTower, and today Skrite Labs has announced the addition of a new feature that lets its users virtually teleport to locations around the world.

-The Skrite app allows its users to create and post user-generated AR content directly from an iPhone or iPad.
-Messages can be private or public, and the app has, to date, seen more than 200,000 messages posted by its users.
+The Skrite app lets users create and post user-generated AR content directly from an iPhone or iPad.
+Messages can be private or public, and users have posted more than 200,000 messages on the app, to date.

-Today’s announcement brings a new feature that allows its users to experience 360-degree panorama views of skylines where Skrite messages have been posted.
+Today’s announcement brings a new feature that allows users to experience 360-degree panoramic views of skylines where Skrite messages have been posted.
 If a user makes a Skrite above the Statue of Liberty, for example, their followers or friends receive a notification.
 Once followers choose to view the message, they are “teleported” to the exact location where the AR content was posted in the sky above the famous landmark and can see the material left by the original creator.

 Skrite recently integrated Apple’s ARKit framework, and the app has been climbing the App Store charts since its debut in June 2017.